dwarfmaster/contact-manager/README.md

 the contact.
 This is mostly useful for those with multiple contact files.

 ## Abook compatibility
-The addressbook format is almost perfectly compatible with the abook[1] one.
+The addressbook format is perfectly compatible with the abook[1] one.
-The only difference is that the last contact may be ignored, so a separator must be added at the end of the abook addressbook file.

 ## Examples
  - `acm.rb get email ".*@gmail.com" "{name} ({phone})"` shows the name and